Video Game Review: Vampyr

-Beyond that, the game also implements a number of RPG elements where you’ll spend experience to learn new skills, improve existing ones and beef up your health, stamina and more.
+Beyond that, the game also implements a number of RPG elements in which you’ll spend experience to learn new skills, improve existing ones and beef up your health, stamina and more.
 You’ll also collect weapons that can be upgraded via a fairly straightforward crafting system, which plays into the citizen system since they’ll fall sick and need the medicine you can make with found ingredients to treat them.

 As we looked over the totality of Vampyr there’s no one element that stood out as exceptional, but outside of lengthy load times and some performance hiccups nothing really drags it down, either.
 There’s a lot of good ideas here along with a story that’s compelling enough to drive you forward to experience them.
-We just wonder what could’ve been done with a bigger budget to flesh some of those ideas out a little more.
+We just wonder what could’ve been done with a bigger budget to flesh out some of those ideas a little more.